Jemmer, Patrick 2009. Intrapersonal Communication: the Hidden Language. European Journal of Clinical Hypnosis 9(1): 37-49.

 Definitions of intrapersonal communication vary, but all have in common the notion that intrapersonal communication is concerned with representing experience and assigning meaning (see, for instance, Roberts, Edwards, and Barker, 1987).
 (Shedletsky 1988: 3)

-This is not what all definitions have in common.
+all definitions have in common.
 But some do, and it may explain why some semioticians are reluctant to talk about it, as it doesn't seem that much different from your common household semiosis.

 The metacognition involved in becoming aware of one's own processing itself facilitates learning.
 (Shedletsky 1988: 3)